Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

 \subsubsection{\textbf{Server Setting (115 issues)}}

 This category encompasses issues arising from the configuration, setup, and operating context of the MCP server, problems that prevent the MCP server from starting, functioning reliably, or interacting properly with its execution environment.
 We classify these issues into seven subcategories: \begin{enumerate} \item \textbf{Server Environment (70 issues)}: Issues stemming from the configuration and compatibility of the server’s underlying runtime environment.
 These faults arise when the server cannot operate correctly due to missing or mismanaged dependencies, incompatible library or tool versions, or differences in Operating Systems (OS), architectures, or underlying platform environments.
 This subcategory comprises two groups: \begin{enumerate} \item \textit{Server Dependency (49 issues)}: Issues caused by missing, outdated, improperly installed, or incompatible dependencies required by the MCP server.
 These faults include absent Python modules, executables not available on the system \texttt{PATH}, library or Software Development Kit (SDK) version incompatibilities, regressions introduced by dependency updates, incorrect import paths, module name collisions, platform-specific dependency limitations, or container images missing required components.
 The most frequent dependency-related problems are: \textit{Missing Dependency} (18.4\%), \textit{Backward Incompatibility/Breaking Change} (16.3\%), \textit{Executable Missing/Not on PATH} (14.3\%), \textit{Version Pin Used as Regression Workaround} (12.2\%), and \textit{Version Mismatch/Conflict} (8.2\%).
-A typical case involved a dependency conflict preventing installation of the MCP server, where the user reported that \textit{`When trying to install the \texttt{dicom-mcp} with \texttt{pip}, the pynetdicom has a conflicting dependencies.'}, resulting in a \texttt{ResolutionImpossible} error during environment setup \cite{ex_server_dependency}.